Birds of North Carolina:

 Global Rank G5

-Coastal Plain Formerly a casual migrant (through 1970); now practically accidental.
-There are six records, five from Dare.
+Coastal Plain Casual migrant, nearly all records from the Dare Outer Banks.
+There are eight records.
 One was seen at Bodie Island on 2 Sep 1963 [Chat 28:31-32 link]; one was noted at Wanchese, 8-10 Sep 1970 [Chat 35:34 link]; another was at Pea Island NWR on 27 Oct 1970 [Chat 35:56 link]; a male was seen in breeding plumage at Southern Shores on 21 May 1991 [Chat 56:44 link]; and one was photographed at the south end of Oregon Inlet on Pea Island on 23 Sep 2022* [Chat 87:18 link].
 This last bird was photographed (see the Carolina Bird Club Photo Gallery); the NC BRC accepted this report [Chat 87:27 link].
-A report of a male from Cumberland on 7 Jul 1958 is the only summer record [Chat 23:20 link].
+In fall 2024, there were two Dare reports, both with photographs -- singles at Waves on 11 Sep and at the northern end of Pea Island NWR on 8 Oct [Chat 89:30 link].
+A report of a male from Cumberland on 7 Jul 1958 is the only summer record [Chat 23:20 link] and is the only regional one away from the coast as well.
 Probably none of these (other than the 2022 bird) have been reviewed by the NC BRC, though most if not all are likely correct.

 Piedmont Accidental.
 A singing male in breeding plumage at Dorothea Dix farm in Raleigh, 2-12 May 1978, is the only Piedmont record to date [Chat 44:20 link].
 It was also photographed -- see [Chat 43:56 link] for the photo.